gw2-addon-loader/GW2-Addon-Manager/README.md

 # GW2-Addon-Updater
-A few convenience scripts to update some Guild Wars 2 add-ons without having to manually go to each website, check version numbers, download and rename dlls, etc.
+A tool to update some Guild Wars 2 add-ons without having to manually go to each website, check version numbers, download and rename dlls, etc.

 ## Requirements:
 - **Windows**